Phishing Attacks

 5. Call drainERC20() or drainNFT() to steal all approved assets

-Modern wallet drainers like Inferno Drainer automate this entire flow, scanning wallets for valuable assets and generating the optimal drain transaction automatically.
+Modern wallet drainers like Inferno Drainer automate the whole flow.
+The kit scans the connected wallet for valuable assets and builds the drain transaction itself.

 How to Prevent Phishing Attacks: Best Practices